Nimosteve88/Team-3-RISCV-RV32I_Processor_Project/statements/Yannis.md

 > Important to note that the program uses a nested subroutine jumps in the `main_loop_idle` subroutine which requires storing and recovering the return address.
 (This was done by using register `t6`.)

+> [!NOTE]
+> By testing the program with vBuddy, I have become aware of the 'glitchy-ness' of the trigger in recording the reaction scores.
+This is something that I would definitely address if I had more time.

 ---